cfsworkload/mobileTelco/README.md

 3. Select and run the installer that is appropriate for your platform.
 A GUI appears and guides you through the installation of Command Line Interface.
 Follow the instructions to complete your installation.
 4. On completion of the installation, log out from the OS, and then log back in.
 This action ensures that the appropriate commands are on your system path.

-When the MobileFirst CLI is installed, you should be able to run mfp commands if the MobileFiorst CLI directory is in the PATH environment variable. i.e. PATH=$PATH:/Applications/IBM/MobileFirst-CLI
+When the MobileFirst CLI is installed, you should be able to run mfp commands if the MobileFirst CLI directory is in the PATH environment variable. i.e. PATH=$PATH:/Applications/IBM/MobileFirst-CLI

 #### Create a local mfpf server
 To run some mfp commands a local server must first exist.
 If you do not already have a local server, follow these steps.